Douglas Fir Bark Beetle update

-The observations by VCF staff were that main clusters of trees which were hit occurred along the bike trails systems.
-The recent bark beetle attacks were generally located around slash piles and felled trees that were left in the forest after being cut down.
-It is the trees that have been left lying around that have created a ‘trap tree’ situation attracting beetles into the stand.
+The initial observations by VCF staff were that main clusters of trees which were hit occurred along the bike trails systems.
+The recent bark beetle attacks were generally located around trail development slash piles and felled trees that were left in the forest after being cut down.
+It is the felled tree debris that attract the flying beetles.

 D-Fir Bark Beetle host preference is windfall, old (over mature), stressed, or damaged trees.
 The beetles fly in the spring from April to July (when the ambient air temperature is greater than 16°C).
 Females fly first to find a suitable host, and emit pheromones to initiate mass attacks.

 The VCF staff continue to work with VARDA to develop better trail development strategies.

 Logging has taken place over the 2019 2020 winter season to remove newly attacked dead and dying Fir trees.

 Bait (pheromone) has been purchased and will be attached to the funnel traps for the first flight of the Beetles in the Bike Park.
 The intent is to keep the beetles from dispersing over larger areas.